 After customers inquire about your facility, we follow-up with them and encourage them to head back to SpareFoot and reserve a unit when they're ready.
 When this happens, you'll be notified by SpareFoot that you have a new customer from us, just like any other reservation.

 Additionally, the customer's name will move from the Inquiries tab of MySpareFoot into the Reservations tab, where you'll see their full contact information and reserved unit.

 You'll see these tenants on your monthly billing statement.
 They're differentiated from the other customers on your statement with the label "offline reservation."

-To keep the reconciliation process quick and uncluttered, SpareFoot only adds offline reservations onto your statement if we have confirmation that they've actually moved into your facility.
-Here are the 2 ways we do that:
+To keep the reconciliation process quick and uncluttered, SpareFoot only adds offline reservations onto your statement if your statement is AutoReconciled because we're integrated with your management software and we can confirm that they've actually moved into your facility.